 Corralejo truly is one of the most charming places in the Canary Islands and once you fall in love, you'll always want to come back.

-Corralejo can be windy and the windiest months are July and August.
+Corralejo is not always windy, actually, the windiest months are July and August.
 The wind is not that strong in town, compared to the wind at Flag Beach, where the windsurf and kitesurf center is located.

-YES, Corralejo is the liveliest resort in Fuerteventura and the best for nightlife.
+YES, Corralejo is the liveliest resort in Fuerteventura and has the best for nightlife.

 Corralejo is a safe place in general, just beware of your pickpockets especially at markets and during large events.